John Wayne Glover

 John Wayne Glover (26 November 1932 – 9 September 2005) was an English-Australian serial killer convicted of the murders of six elderly women (aged from 60 to 93), over a period of 14 months from 1989 to 1990.
 The victims included Winifreda, Lady Ashton, widow of the English-Australian impressionist painter Sir Will Ashton, in suburbs located in Sydney's North Shore.
-Given the advanced age of his victims, after Glover was arrested in 1990, the press nicknamed him The Granny Killer.
+Given the advanced age of his victims, the press nicknamed him The Granny Killer.

 Following his arrest in 1990, he admitted to the murders and was sentenced to consecutive terms of life imprisonment without the possibility of parole.
 He died after hanging himself in prison on 9 September 2005.

 Biography

 Background

 Originally from a working-class family in Wolverhampton, England, Glover was convicted of many petty crimes dating back to 1947, mostly for stealing clothing and handbags.
 He left school at 14.

 He served in the British Army but was expelled when these crimes were discovered.
 He emigrated to Australia in 1956 or 1957 with no qualifications.
 He first lived in Melbourne.

 Shortly after emigrating from England to Australia, Glover (who became a naturalised Australian citizen) was convicted on two counts of larceny in Victoria, and a stealing charge in New South Wales.
 In 1962, he was convicted on two counts of assaulting women in Melbourne, two counts of indecent assault, one of assault occasioning actual bodily harm, and another four counts of larceny.
 He was sentenced to a three-year good-behaviour bond.

 He had a troubled relationship with older women in his life, especially his mother Freda (who had several husbands and many boyfriends).
 After 1968, when he married Gay Rolls and moved into his parents-in-law's house in Mosman, Sydney, he also had trouble with his mother-in-law.
 Glover's mother moved to Australia in 1976; she died of breast cancer in 1989.

 Before John Glover began his killings in the late 1980s, he was a volunteer at the Senior Citizens Society.
 His friends considered him to be a friendly and trustworthy man.
 He was married with two daughters, and appeared to live a contented lifestyle in Mosman.
 Glover worked as a sales representative for Four'n Twenty.